 Disclosure: This Christ the Redeemer Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 This is a guest post by Mal Hellyer of rawmelroams.com

 When in Rio de Janeiro, you cannot miss visiting Christ the Redeemer, better known to locals as Cristo Redentor.
 It’s the most famous statue in Brazil, and is one of the New 7 Wonders of the World!

 The statue was created by French sculptor Paul Landowski and was completed in the early 1930s.
 It’s a symbol of Christianity and is 30 meters high.
 One of the most surprising facts about Christ the Redeemer?
 It’s not the highest statue of this sort in the world.
 In fact, there are 3 higher ones in Bolivia, Poland and Vietnam!